I'm often surprised by how often people are surprised

 are seeking.

-autumn of 2001.
-In the US the service is aimed primarily
+radio to subscribers.
+In the US the service is aimed

 Worldspace aims at the developing world with digital